Rozdandy/africadelishms3/README.md

 #### **1. Register Account:**

-Most of the features in the site and based on securities measures and are built on Defensive programming.
+Most of the features in the site are based on securities measures and are built on Defensive programming.

 * The registeration page allow intended users to register for free to create their own account.
 * In the site and at the top is the navbar, user can click on register link on the navbar and it will navigate them to the page.
 * The intended user's username has to be between 5-15 which could be characters or numbers or combined.
 * The password has to be between 5-20 characters and must contain at least one capital letter, lowercases and atleast a number.
 * Attempt to use username/password that is not compliant with the specified requirements and you will get; (match the requested format) tooltips.

 #### **Login